Own-Data-Privateer/hoardy-web/tool/README.md

 ### hoardy-web get

+Print results produced by evaluating given `EXPR`essions on a given input to stdout.

+Algorithm:

+- Load input `PATH`;
+- evaluate all `EXPR` expressions on the resulting reqres;
-Compute output values by evaluating expressions `EXPR`s on a given reqres stored at `PATH`, then print them to stdout terminating each value as specified.
+- print all the results to stdout, terminating each value as specified.

+The end.

 - positional arguments:
   - `PATH`